swarraaa/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Creating a game called Tic-Tack-Toe using cpp
+Creating a game called Tic-Tac-Toe using cpp

 Tic-Tac-Toe is probably a game you are familiar with.
 It's a pretty easy game, right?
 The lion's share of people believe that.
 Tic-Tac-Toe, however, isn't as simple as you might think if you give it some serious thought.